-Prior to the meeting, her son confirmed he wanted to stay at 6th form and to achieve the grades to become nearer to getting his dream job.
+Before the meeting, her son confirmed he wanted to stay in 6th form and achieve the grades to become nearer to getting his dream job.
 A very bright lad, his apparent intention was a gross contradiction to the poor results he was getting,

 Reflecting on unconscious beliefs

-Instead of concentrating on feeling bad because he just didn’t do the work, or feeling depressed for lagging behind, he actually asked himself a good question.
+Instead of concentrating on feeling bad because he just didn’t do the work, or feeling depressed for lagging, he asked himself a good question.
 “Why am I not motivated to do the work?
 Too often we don’t ask ourselves these questions because we already think we know the answer.
-For example, “I’m just lazy”, I don’t know how to do it” “It’s too hard”.
+For example, “I’m just lazy”, I don’t know how to do it” and “It’s too hard”.

 Doubt is one of the biggest creators of your reality and shows how the infinite power of your mind is true to instructions from you.
 Whether those instructions are positive or negative.
 How often does doubt make you abandon your project, or even not get started?
 How often does doubt stop you from imagining a business which exceeds customer expectations and creating an “A” team?
 The truth is, if something isn’t working, it’s because you either consciously or unconsciously doubt it can be done.
 Nothing can be more frustrating than badly wanting something to happen, fearing it won’t happen, and your fears winning the race.

 Quantum science is introducing the concept of metaphysical consciousness or becoming aware of information beyond our five senses.
-Dr Deepak Chopra contends becoming conscious to a field which is pure potential, where what we cannot see, can be determined by the observer when they bring their attention to it.
-For those of us with not so scientific minds, this can be a difficult concept to grasp.
+Dr Deepak Chopra contends becoming conscious of a field which is pure potential, where what we cannot see, can be determined by the observer when they bring their attention to it.
+For those of us with not-so-scientific minds, this can be a difficult concept to grasp.
 Chopra’s theory corresponds with the famous “Schrodinger’s cat” experiment, which demonstrated” that which we cannot see”, cannot be determined until it is observed.

 Whether we understand it or not, the bottom line is science is showing us there are unlimited possibilities, and there is so much we cannot see.
-Our brains mostly use recall to determine our future, relying on historical evidence, As a result, we can experience our own personalised groundhog day.
-Where every day is like yesterday and we always think we know what’s going to happen because of past experience.
+Our brains mostly use recall to determine our future, relying on historical evidence, As a result, we can experience our personalised Groundhog Day.
+Every day is like yesterday and we always think we know what’s going to happen because of experience.
 If we want to move past creating our future based on our past, then the most empowering statement we can make at any given choice point is “I don’t know”.

 I wanted customer service to be the number one skill in our toolkit at work.
-Setting my aspirations high, I received tenders from a number of providers with a range of customer service methodologies.
+Setting my aspirations high, I received tenders from several providers with a range of customer service methodologies.
 All of which would have delivered a set number of criteria I wanted.
-The prices were varied, but all were in 5 figures, and given my budget, the possibility was a big fat zero, I knew I had to raise the cash from somewhere.
+The prices were varied, but all were in 5 figures, and given my budget, the possibility was a big fat zero.
+I knew I had to raise the cash from somewhere.
 I submitted a business case to the Finance Director, demonstrating how improved customer service would benefit us financially.
-He was sympathetic, admired what I was setting out to do, but couldn’t offer me more than about 5% of the budget I needed.
+He was sympathetic and admired what I was setting out to do.
+However, he couldn’t offer me more than about 5% of the budget I needed.